Chia-Network/drplotter/README.md

 - **Temporary Setting**: For a temporary setup in a bash shell, use:

     ```
-    export DRPLOTTER_CLIENT_TOKEN='[Your Unique Token]'
+    export DRPLOTTER_CLIENT_TOKEN='Your_Unique_Token'
     ```
-    Replace '[Your Unique Token]' with the token generated in the previous step.
+    Replace 'Your_Unique_Token' with the token generated in the previous step.
 - **Persistent Setup:**

   Edit your `.bashrc` file for a more persistent solution: